 - Any other state, federal or local agency, including the United States Department of Labor, Wage and Hour Division, that enforces laws concerning discrimination in employment.

 Protection from retaliation

 OEC strictly forbids retaliation against employees reporting discriminatory acts or participating in internal or external investigations.
 Agents of OEC shall not retaliate against, coerce, intimidate, threaten, harass, or interfere with any individual exercising or enjoying his or her rights under Federal or State law or because an individual aided or encouraged any other individual in the exercise of rights granted or protected by State or Federal law.
 OEC will take any appropriate administrative actions necessary to prevent and/or correct any retaliatory measures.
-All employees are strongly urged to report all instances of retaliation to Jordan Kubik, Equal Employment Opportunity Leadership Associate / Equal Employment Opportunity Specialist 1, at 860-713-5509 or to Nickson Renoncourt, Human Resources Generalist 1, at 860-713-5666.
+All employees are strongly urged to report all instances of retaliation to Jordan Kubik, Human Resources Associate – EEO at (860) 816-8853 or to Nickson Renoncourt, Human Resources Generalist 2, at (860) 713-5666.